Based on the 1988 movie Heathers, Lindenwood University presents Heathers The Musical , a darkly delicious tale of a young…

 Lindenwood University offers several degrees in music, one of which is sure to interest you.
 We have a Bachelor of Arts in music and a Bachelor of Arts in music business.
 Lindenwood also offers two performance degrees: a Bachelor of Arts in music performance-vocal and a Bachelor of Arts in music performance-instrumental.

 For those of you wishing to pursue music education, Lindenwood has a Bachelor of Arts in music with Missouri K-12 vocal-choral teacher certification and a Bachelor of Arts in music with Missouri instrumental teacher certification.

 We also offer minor in music.

 Music Ensembles at Lindenwood University

-The University Chorus performs all genres of choral literature, from choral classics, contemporary works, spirituals, opera, folk songs, novelties, Broadway, and world music.
-The choir does not require an audition and is open to all Lindenwood University students who love to sing.
+The University Men's and Women's Choruses perform all genres of choral literature, from choral classics, contemporary works, spirituals, opera, folk songs, novelties, Broadway, and world music.
+The choirs do not require an audition and are open to all Lindenwood University students who love to sing.

 The Lindenwood University Concert Choir performs challenging music of the Western European classical tradition as well as cutting-edge 20th century and world music.
 The Lindenwood University Concert Choir is open to all students by audition.

 Under the direction of Pamela Grooms, Lindenwood’s premiere a cappella ensemble Voices Only performs extensively throughout the year.
 Membership is open to all Lindenwood students by audition.

 Whether performing a concerto, a symphony, a musical, or a jazz ballad, the Lindenwood University Symphonic Orchestra (LUSO) is committed to executing all masterpieces with a commitment of excellence.
 The LUSO continues to reach its audience through exciting programming and passionate music.
 The symphonic orchestra is open to all Lindenwood students by audition.